Tin House: History

-In December 2018, Tin House announced that they were shuttering their literary magazine after 20 years to focus on their book releases and workshops.
+In December 2018, Tin House announced that they were shuttering their literary magazine after 20 years, in order to focus on their book releases and workshops.
+The magazine was closed after the release of its June 2019 20th-anniversary issue.

+In March 2025, Tin House Books was acquired by Zando.

+Content

 Tin House published fiction, essays, and poetry, as well as interviews with important literary figures, a "Lost and Found" section dedicated to exceptional and generally overlooked books, "Readable Feast" food writing features, and "Literary Pilgrimages", about visits to the homes of writing greats.
 It was also distinguished from many other notable literary magazines by actively seeking work from previously unpublished writers to feature as "New Voices".